rhoadley.net music research courses software blogs

 Seminar Presentation [weighted 30% of overall module]

-1. Choose a piece of music from the listening list provided;
+1. You'll be assigned a piece of music probably, but not necessarily, from the following list:

 2. Once approved, engage in concentrated and repeated listening and identify what you think is the most important or striking characteristic of the piece;